Usercyk/OJPlus/README.md

 ## Known bugs

-1. **Mica effect disabled after close the file dialog**: That's the bug of `mica` effect itself.
+1. **Mica effect disabled after closing the file dialog**: That's the bug of `mica` effect itself.
 This will happen while you are charging your computer.
 Try to set your charging policy or simply re-focus `J Plus` by pressing the screen out of the window or something else.